TERREMEMBER/znbase/docs/content/v2.2/secure/_index.md

         <div class="title">Authentication</div>
       </div>
       <div class="body">
-          Verify the identity of users and clients connecting to YugabyteDB.
+          Verify the identity of users and clients connecting to ZNbaseDB.
       </div>
     </a>
   </div>